GE is divided into 3 companies; specialize in aviation, healthcare and energy

 On Wall street, GE’s stock was up nearly 11% to $ 120 on pre-open electronic exchanges.

-“By creating three leading international companies, each can benefit from increased specialization, well-tailored redirection of resources, and strategic flexibility for long-term growth and value for consumers, investors and consumers. employees, “Lawrence Culp, GE chief executive officer, was quoted as saying in a statement.
+“By creating three leading international companies, each can benefit from increased specialization, well-tailored redirection of resources, and strategic flexibility for long-term growth and value for consumers, investors and consumers. employees, “Lawrence Culp, GE’s chief executive, was quoted as saying in a statement.

-Specifically, General Electric It plans to create a new entity from its health division in early 2023, in which it will maintain a 19.9 percent stake.
+Specifically, General Electric It plans to create a new entity in early 2023 from its health division, in which it will maintain a 19.9 percent stake.

 After all those changes, the name “General Electric” will be retained for a third company specialized in the aeronautical sector.